2:22 (2017 film): Plot

-Dylan learns through Sarah's colleague the story of a young woman, Evelyn Mills, who was killed by her lover at Grand Central Terminal.
-The lover also shot a policeman before he was shot and killed.
-Dylan finds a packet of old letters hidden in his apartment, which reveal that a man called Jake Redmond once lived in the apartment.
-The letters are love letters to Jake from Evelyn Mills.
+Dylan learns through Sarah's colleague the story of a singer, Evelyn Mills, who is claimed to have been killed by her lover named Jake Redmond in the Grand Central Terminal murders 30 years ago out of jealousy.
+Dylan finds a packet of old letters written to Jake by Evelyn hidden in his apartment, revealing that Jake had once lived in his apartment.